AdityaPartole/ControlWeb/README.md

 - the numerical computation of its time response plot
 - the numerical computation of its zeros/poles & some characteristic numbers, ex. bandwidth

-> _This is a web GUI tool.
-For a command-line one, check the [lti-freq-domain-toolbox](https://github.com/istefanis/lti-freq-domain-toolbox)_

 ## Motivation